View a DM campaign report and see detailed information about current progress of the DM campaign.

 - You tried to send the message to someone who is not a follower.

-- DMs per day – The maximum number of DMs per day to be sent.
+- DMs per day – The maximum number of DMs sent per day.

 - Next sending – The scheduled date for next sending of a DM.